lch9527/OSU-GoeaTech_Game_jam/README.md

 A game designer should line up Attack1-4 and leave the connection time group alone.

 ![ScreenShot](https://github.com/lch9527/immage-holder/blob/main/Use%20Attack_c.png?raw=true)
-A game designer only needs to passing the montage name and an array of Notifies to trigger next combo
+A game designer only needs to pass the montage name and an array of Notifies to trigger the next combo

 How Attack_c work:
 ![ScreenShot](https://github.com/lch9527/immage-holder/blob/main/Attack_c1.png?raw=true)
 ![ScreenShot](https://github.com/lch9527/immage-holder/blob/main/Attack_c2.png?raw=true)
 ![ScreenShot](https://github.com/lch9527/immage-holder/blob/main/Attack_c3.png?raw=true)
-Attack_c takes the input of montage name and an array of combo Notifies.
+Attack_c takes the input of the montage name and an array of combo Notifies.
 The montage will play the entire combo animation, but when time goes to combo Notifies, if the player does not press the attack key again, the entire combo animation will stop and play the Attack1-2 animation, which is the same name as combo Notifies.
 Overall, break the montage and play the rest single attack montage if the player did not press the attack key.

 Current issue:
 The combo system still needs to add more check variables about how to perform different attack modes, such as charge attack, I managed to make a charge attack with brutal force, but when character charging, the input is still disabled.

 =======================================================================================================================

 Climbing: